 You’ve just been in a car accident and you’re wondering how you are going to pay for damages or medical expenses.
 If you’re not at fault you may be able to recoup your costs through car accident compensation.
 So,there is one question you should be asking about car accident compensation: What’s included?
-Yourlegal help with an injury will know.
+Your get help with a car accident claim will know.

 There are five main things that are generally covered in the event of a car accident.
 You may not receive compensation for all of them in every case,but it’s important you know what they are so you can make the necessary documentation as soon as possible.

 If you are injured to the point that you are unable to perform your job function then you could be compensated for any wages missed thanks to the accident.
 Of course,you will have to prove that injuries sustained in the accident are the reason you are unable to return to work.

 Not all car accidents end in injury,but most of them end in damage to your car.
 Even a minor fender bender can end up leading to some serious repair costs.
 Make sure to take pictures of the damage and get it to a mechanic as soon as possible.